aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 ### Another Example

-* For example, a scientist wants to see if the brightness of light has any effect on a moth being attracted to the light.
+* For example, a scientist wants to see if the brightness of light affects a moth being attracted to it.
-* The brightness of the light is controlled by the scientist.
+* The scientist controls the brightness of the light.
 This would be the independent variable.
 * How the moth reacts to the different light levels (distance to light source) would be the dependent variable.

 ### Equation of a Straight Line